Atlantic General Hospital / Health System

 2. OUR PLEDGE REGARDING MEDICAL INFORMATION

 We understand that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
 We create a medical record of care and services you receive at AGH/AGHS.
-We file your AGH medical record using your social security number.
+We file your AGH medical record using your social security number or other personal identifier.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This notice applies to all of your records generated by the Hospital/Health System (made by Hospital personnel or your personal physician).
-Your personal physician may have different policies or notices regarding the physician's use and disclosure of your medical information created in the physician's office or clinic.
+Your personal physician may have different policies or notices regarding the physician’s use and disclosure of your medical information created in the physician’s office or clinic.

 We are required by law to: